Last updated January 30, 2023.

 The manufacturer of this supplement has decided to give their customers the benefits of both.

-Since you really have no way to know what is in a whole leaf ginkgo supplement, it’s important that you buy from a reputable company that takes quality control seriously.
+Since you really have no way to know for sure what is in a whole leaf ginkgo supplement, it’s important that you buy from a reputable company that takes quality control seriously.

-According to Consumer Labs, a leading provider of independent test results, only 40% of ginkgo supplements they tested contained the amount of ginkgo listed on the label.
+According to Consumer Lab, a leading consumer watchdog organization, only 40% of ginkgo supplements that they tested contained the amount of ginkgo listed on the label.

-In 2015, an exposé revealed that Walmart, Target, GNC, and Walgreens store brand ginkgo supplements were either contaminated or contained little to no ginkgo.
-(44)
+An alarming exposé revealed that Walmart, Target, GNC, and Walgreens store brand ginkgo supplements were either contaminated or contained little to no ginkgo.

 There is no recommended daily allowance (RDA) for Ginkgo biloba.

-It’s usually advised to start at a low dose and take with meals to avoid gastrointestinal distress.
+It’s usually advised to start at a low dose and to take ginkgo with meals to avoid gastrointestinal distress.

-Studies generally use between 120 mg and 600 mg ginkgo extract daily.
-(46)
+Studies generally use between 120 mg and 600 mg of ginkgo extract daily.

 Ginkgo Biloba Side Effects